-Projects developed under this methodology can optionally decide to migrate the project to ex post monitoring under the Climate Action Reserve's voluntary offset program.
-Since the integrity of ex ante crediting is based on only recognizing the tonne-year value of the projected sequestered tonnes (except projects for which the long-term maintenance of sequestered carbon is assured and ex ante credits are issued based on tonne-tonne values), submitting the project to the Climate Action Reserve voluntary offset program can result in the issuance of CRTs commensurate with the actual tonnes verified at the submission date, less any tonnes that were issued previously as FMUs.
-Figure 1.1 in Section 1.2 displays the relationship of crediting under Climate Forward and the Reserve's offset program.
-The Reserve's offset program recognizes actual sequestered carbon and ensures permanence through a commitment to maintain, monitor and report on the sequestered tonnes as defined by the Reserve's Reforestation Protocol.
+Projects developed under this methodology can also optionally decide to transfer FMUs to offset credits (Climate Reserve Tonnes, or CRTs) and potentially the project to ex post monitoring under the Climate Action Reserve's voluntary offset program, which recognizes sequestered carbon that has been measured and ensures permanence through a commitment to maintain, monitor and report on the sequestered tonnes as defined by the Reserve's corresponding ex post protocols containing reforestation as an eligible project activity.
+Since the integrity of ex ante crediting under the Climate Forward Reforestation Forecast Methodology is based on only recognizing the tonne-year value of the projected sequestered tonnes (except for projects for which the long-term maintenance of sequestered carbon is assured and ex ante credits are issued based on tonne-tonne values), submitting the project to the Reserve's voluntary offset program can result in the issuance of CRTs commensurate with the tonnes measured and verified and the permanence commitment made by the project at the time of transfer, less any tonnes that were issued previously as FMUs and were subsequently retired.